What is Building Science?

-Air flows from a high pressure areas to low pressure areas.
+Air flows from a high-pressure area to low pressure area.
 In homes, crawlspaces and basements are colder (which has a higher air pressure) and the ceilings and attics are warmer (which has a lower air pressure), air flows in at the bottom of the house and out the top.
 Warmer air carries moisture that has dissolved into the air.
 As the cooler air rises and it absorbs the warmth, it also absorbs the moisture.
 Now the air has heat and moisture in it.

 This brings us to an important fact about materials, it is called the Hygric Buffer Capacity.
 This is the capacity of building materials ability to store water.
-Most materials will retain some moisture, and this is alright If it is not exceeding its maximum capacity.
+Most materials will retain some moisture, and this is all right, if it is not exceeding its maximum capacity.

-The building materials are the buffer between the inside and the outside, different materials have different hygric buffer capacities.
-Modern construction tries to utilize multiple layers of different materials to maximize the hygric buffer capacity.
+The building materials are the buffer between the inside and the outside, varied materials have different hygric buffer capacities.
+Modern construction tries to utilize multiple layers of varied materials to maximize the hygric buffer capacity.
 The exterior wall coverings will determine how much can be absorbed before the hygric buffer is saturated and deterioration begins.